chaosbot/Chaos/README.md

 ## Some things it could do

+* Become a democratically controlled AI CEO of a Universal Basic Income Non-Profit.
 * Provide some useful service to people.
 * Be malicious.
 * Recreate itself in a different programming language.